HaxeFlixel/flixel-docs/documentation/04_tutorials/11-part-x-winning-and-losing-and-menus.html.md

 	_combatHud = FlxDestroyUtil.destroy(_combatHud);
 	```

-8. We need to add the GameOverState.
-This is going to be a pretty simple FlxState where we show a message - either "Game Over" or "You Win!", depending on our won flag, and the final score for this player.
+8. We need to add the `GameOverState`.
+This is going to be a pretty simple `FlxState` where we show a message - either "Game Over" or "You Win!", depending on our won flag, and the final score for this player.
 We will also use flixel's save/load functionality to compare the previous hi-scores, and, if the new score is higher, replace the saved hi-score, and show the hi-score on the screen.

 	Finally, we have a button to take the player back to the main menu.